Combine your love of travel, management, sales and customer satisfaction by working as a travel agency manager

 As a travel agency manager, you must be able to offer specialist, professional and competitive travel products to meet the demands of the travel market, which includes online bookings and tailor-made trips.

-- selling travel products and tour packages;
+- sell travel products and tour packages

 While online bookings have opened up opportunities for home-based self-employment and can reduce the numbers of staff in retail outlets, the majority of managers still deal with staffing issues as a large part of their role.

-- organising incentives, bonus schemes and competitions;
+- organise incentives, bonus schemes and competitions

 Income figures are intended as a guide only.